I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 25.00 | 1.67x | Heaviest, quality anchor |

-⁽*⁾ Slot 1 is running on the OpenRouter Nano paid version ($0.05 / $0.20) to improve reproducibility in the series, but cost_per_m_*_tokens in the pool YAML is maintained at 0.
-If you have an environment where you can run models locally, you can switch Slot 1 to local operation by replacing litellm_model with openai/nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 + api_base: http://localhost:8000/v1.
-The MLP label remains local-nemotron-3-nano, and the routing judgment can be used as-is without retraining.
+⁽*⁾ Slot 1 is running on OpenRouter Nano paid version ($0.05 / $0.20) to improve reproducibility across this series, but the cost_per_m_*_tokens in the pool YAML is kept at 0.
+Those who have an environment where they can run models locally can switch Slot 1 to local operation by replacing litellm_model with openai/nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 + api_base: http://localhost:8000/v1.
+The MLP label stays as local-nemotron-3-nano, and routing judgment can be reused as-is without re-training.

-Note that the slug notation varies by provider (Anthropic / Google / Moonshot / Z.AI use dot format, DeepSeek / NVIDIA use hyphen format)—this is OpenRouter's specification.
-This table reproduces slugs confirmed against OpenRouter /api/v1/models.
-In the default pool table from the basics article, hyphen-format Anthropic slugs (anthropic/claude-opus-4-6) were listed, as this matched the default config v1-9models-qwen08b.yaml exactly as it appeared at the time of Part 1 publication.
+Note that slug notation varies by provider (Anthropic / Google / Moonshot / Z.AI use dot format, DeepSeek / NVIDIA use hyphen format) due to OpenRouter's specifications.
+This table directly reproduces slugs verified against OpenRouter's /api/v1/models.
+In the default pool table in the basics article, we listed hyphen-format Anthropic slugs (anthropic/claude-opus-4-6), which is because the default config v1-9models-qwen08b.yaml retained the notation from when Part 1 was published.

-The key design point is keeping the adjacent multiplier to a maximum of 2.73x.
-The goal is to reduce it by about 5x from the 14x jump in the old 5-model configuration and prevent the phenomenon where the MLP leans toward a lower-tier model due to cost cliffs.
+The key design point is keeping the adjacent ratio to a maximum of 2.73x.
+By reducing from the 14x jump in the old 5-model configuration by about a factor of 5, the aim is to prevent the MLP from exhibiting the phenomenon of "pushing down to one tier lower due to a cost cliff."

-※ The display in Mermaid shows output unit price only.
+※ Display within Mermaid shows output unit price only.
 Refer to the table above for input unit prices.

-Before finalizing the configuration, I wanted to organize the actual capabilities of each of the 9 models, but it appeared that 2026-generation frontier models have removed the traditional MMLU / HumanEval / MBPP / Aider polyglot from their official benchmarks.
-Almost all of Anthropic / DeepMind / Z.AI / Moonshot / Qwen have dropped them from official declarations.
-The reality seems to be that metrics are now converging on about 7 axes: GPQA Diamond / AIME / HLE / SWE-bench Verified / MMMU-Pro / LiveCodeBench v6 / Arena Elo.
+Before finalizing the configuration, I wanted to organize the actual capabilities of each of the 9 models, but it appeared that 2026-generation frontier models have removed the legacy MMLU / HumanEval / MBPP / Aider polyglot from their official benchmarks.
+Anthropic / DeepMind / Z.AI / Moonshot / Qwen have all essentially dropped them from official reporting.
+The reality seems to be that the metrics have converged around 7 axes: GPQA Diamond / AIME / HLE / SWE-bench Verified / MMMU-Pro / LiveCodeBench v6 / Arena Elo.

-The following is a reorganization centered on GPQA Diamond and Arena Elo for practical verification (as of writing, June 2026; sources are each company's official June 2026 releases and lmarena.ai).
+The following is a reorganization focused on GPQA Diamond and Arena Elo for practical verification (as of writing, June 2026; sources are each company's official June 2026 releases and lmarena.ai).

 | Model | GPQA Diamond | SWE-bench Verified | MMMU-Pro | Arena Elo |